-- If you have more than $2,500 of academic expenses: On the off-chance that the school does provide a 100% refund for tuition, most do not refund academic fees or student housing.
+- If you have additional academic expenses: On the off-chance that the school does provide a 100% refund for tuition, most do not refund academic fees or student housing.
 Many tuition insurance plans provide coverage for not only tuition but also for expenses related to academic fees and student housing.

 - Student health and well-being can force a student to withdraw from classes: The American Health Association National College Health Assessment reports that student health incidents such as illness, accidents, and injuries happen frequently, even to your and healthy college students.
 It is important to note that ordinary student health problems such as mono, chronic heath conditions, or injuries may also force your student to withdraw from classes and cost them thousands of dollars.